-For FY 2022/2023, as part of the ongoing annual review of the improvements associated with each zone, and to ensure consistency throughout the District, this Report reflects some updates to the diagrams presented in "Part V- Assessment Diagrams", and square footages discussed in the improvement descriptions in "Part I - Plans and Specifications" which more accurately depict the landscaping areas maintained by the LMAD.
-These modifications are not considered significant changes and for the most part involve minor updates to the maintained improvement areas previously depicted in the FY 2021/2022 Engineer's Report.
-Specifically, the Assessment Diagrams and improvement descriptions for Local Landscaping Zones, L-1A, L-1D, L-2B, L-2D, and L-4A have been updated.
+For fiscal year 2023/2024, in addition to changes resulting from the annexation, as part of the ongoing annual review of the improvements associated with each zone, the vacation of easements or expansion of improvement areas, and to ensure consistency throughout the District, this Report reflects some updates to the diagrams presented in "Part V- Assessment Diagrams", and square footages discussed in the improvement descriptions in "Part I - Plans and Specifications" in order to more accurately depict the landscaping areas maintained as part of the LMAD.
+Generally, these modifications are not considered significant changes and for the most part involve minor updates to the maintained improvement areas previously depicted in the fiscal year 2022/2023 engineer's report.
+Specifically, the Assessment Diagrams and/or improvement descriptions for the following Zones reflect notable updates or changes: